acbsp/bonafide.guru/en/contents.rst

 This is the very elevated and mysterious subject.
 Here we shall come to know the innermost about His Divine Grace Srila Prabhupada.
-Before starting with this subject we prayed to Srimati Radharani and Lord Krishna asking for Their Grace and consent to be able to glorify, in the best way, our dear and beloved Gurudeva His Divine Grace Srila Prabhupada, the greatest among the greatest in all material and
+Before starting with this subject we prayed to f Śrīmatī Radharani and Lord Krishna asking for Their Grace and consent to be able to glorify, in the best way, our dear and beloved Gurudeva His Divine Grace Srila Prabhupada, the greatest among the greatest in all material and